 Environment Protection and Biodiversity Conservation Act

-The Act also establishes the Commonwealth Heritage List, which includes places on Commonwealth lands and waters or under Australian Government control that have Indigenous heritage significance.
+The EPBC Act also protects the Commonwealth Heritage List, which includes places on Commonwealth lands and waters, or under Australian Government control that have Indigenous heritage significance.

-In addition the Act protects heritage on Commonwealth land and from actions undertaken by the Commonwealth.
+The EPBC Act also protects heritage on Commonwealth land and from actions undertaken by the Commonwealth.

 Other relevant Commonwealth laws